Kkr1328/Crowd-Number-Detector/README.md

-# Crownd Number Detector Project
+# Crowd Number Detector Project

 <p>&emsp;&emsp;
   Following the outbreak of the COVID-19 virus, the Thai government implemented measures to restrict the occupancy of enclosed spaces as a preventive measure against the spread of the virus.